SAP/fosstars-rating-core/README.md

 [+] Bye!
 ```

-If no `--no-questions` option is specified, the tool becomes a bit interactive,
+If `--interactive` option is specified, the tool becomes a bit interactive,
 and may ask the user a couple of questions.

 ## Known issues